 Adopting a dog means making a commitment to your new family member.
 Dogs are not robots.
 Much like us, they have thoughts, feelings, quirks, and bad habits.
 There will be ups and downs and there will be challenges but there is nothing else in life like having a true canine companion.
 If you take the time to really become your dog's best friend, you will never regret it.
 Anyone who has truly loved a dog already knows this and has stories to tell of their mutual journey that can make you laugh, cry, widen your eyes, and feel inspired.

 Interested in learning more?
 Experiencing one of the above with your own adopted dog?
-Check out our online resource library or email us at firstname.lastname@example.org.
+Check out our services or email us at firstname.lastname@example.org.

 Trying to choose a trainer but not sure what to look for?
 Here is an excellent guide.